 All of the Kyle with the exception of the designated spinning and worming areas at Bonar Bridge is ‘fly only’.
 Details of the designated spinning and worming areas are shown on the accompanying maps.
 It is the member’s responsibility to acquaint him or herself with these areas.

 No fish taken from KoSAA waters may be sold or offered for sale.

 All salmon and grilse caught must be released.

 All sea trout 50 cm and longer, as measured from the nose to the fork of the tail, must be returned

-Members may kill/keep up to four sea trout per day.
+Members may kill/keep up to two sea trout per day.

 All finnock under 1 lb must be returned.

 Anglers are asked to consider releasing sea trout caught while fishing for salmon.

 The use of barbless or single hooks, whilst not obligatory, is strongly recommended.

 A fish once hooked should be brought as quickly as possible into quiet water for quick release.